SSchulze1989/iRLeagueManager.Web/docs/getting-started/create-league.md

 After entering your name you will be forwarded to the league settings page immediately.

-!!! warning
+!!! note "Redirection to League Settings"

-    If you are not automatically forwarded please navigate manually to **https://irleaguemanager.net/[strong-name]/settings/league**.
+    If you are not automatically forwarded please navigate to the settings page manually in the main navigation menu.
+    **Settings** -> **League**

 If you visit your league settings page for the first time you will be asked to select a league template.